St Paul's Cathedral: Development of the design

-Wren's fourth design is known as the Warrant design because it received a Royal warrant for the rebuilding.
-In this design Wren sought to reconcile Gothic, the predominant style of English churches, to a "better manner of architecture".
+Wren's fourth design is known as the Warrant design because it received a royal warrant for the rebuilding.
+In this design, Wren sought to reconcile Gothic, the predominant style of English churches, to a "better manner of architecture".
 It has the longitudinal Latin Cross plan of a medieval cathedral.
 It is of 1 1/2 storeys and has classical porticos at the west and transept ends, influenced by Inigo Jones's addition to Old St Paul's.
 It is roofed at the crossing by a wide shallow dome supporting a drum with a second cupola, from which rises a spire of seven diminishing stages.
-Vaughan Hart has suggested that influence in the design of the spire may have been drawn from the oriental pagoda.
+Vaughan Hart has suggested that some influence in the design of the spire may have been drawn from the oriental pagoda.
 Not used at St Paul's, the concept was applied in the spire of St Bride's, Fleet Street.
 This plan was rotated slightly on its site so that it aligned, not with true east, but with sunrise on Easter of the year construction began.
 This small change in configuration was informed by Wren's knowledge of astronomy.

 Final design

 The final design as built differs substantially from the official Warrant design.
 Wren received permission from the king to make "ornamental changes" to the submitted design, and Wren took great advantage of this.
-Many of these changes were made over the course of the thirty years as the church was constructed, and the most significant was to the dome: "He raised another structure over the first cupola, a cone of brick, so as to support a stone lantern of an elegant figure ...
+Many of these changes were made over the thirty years as the church was constructed, and the most significant was to the dome: "He raised another structure over the first cupola, a cone of brick, to support a stone lantern of an elegant figure ...
 And he covered and hid out of sight the brick cone with another cupola of timber and lead; and between this and the cone are easy stairs that ascend to the lantern" (Christopher Wren, son of Sir Christopher Wren).
 The final design was strongly rooted in St. Peter's Basilica in Rome.
 The saucer domes over the nave were inspired by François Mansart's Church of the Val-de-Grâce, which Wren had seen during a trip to Paris in 1665.

 The date of the laying of the first stone of the cathedral is disputed.
 One contemporary account says it was 21 June 1675, another 25 June and a third on 28 June.
 There is, however, general agreement that it was laid in June 1675.
 Edward Strong later claimed it was laid by his elder brother, Thomas Strong, one of the two master stonemasons appointed by Wren at the beginning of the work.